-Deep personal relationships are the base of any successful business.
-At the beginning, when your customers are mainly people who you know, you can easily remember when their birthday is and send them a ‘best wishes’ card.
-But once your business starts to grow, the amount of customers will start to grow too.
+Deep personal relationships are the basis of any successful business.
+In the beginning, when your customers are mainly people who you know, you can easily remember when their birthday is and send them a ‘best wishes’ card.
+But once your business starts to grow, the number of customers will start to grow too.
 Deep connections you had at the beginning will be hard to maintain at some point.
 Of course, appreciating each and every customer is essential for any business, no matter if you are small with only 15 customers or larger with 15 new ones each day.
-At that very moment, when you outgrow your ability to keep up with every customer on your own, you are ready for a new strategy – CRM system.
+At that very moment, when you outgrow your ability to keep up with every customer on your own, you are ready for a new strategy – a CRM system.

 From a simple excel spreadsheet to a complex CRM

 At some point, when your sales team starts counting more than you, an excel spreadsheet could limit your team communication and information sharing.
-With an upgraded sales pipeline and process your business deserves a new level of organization.
+With an upgraded sales pipeline and process, your business deserves a new level of organization.

 Leads, campaigns, quotes…?

 - Contact – a record of the people you listed in the CRM database.
-Contacts in your CRM are the same as Contacts in your address book – they contain information about individual people which have some importance for your business – this can be: your employees, suppliers, potential customers and etc.
+Contacts in your CRM are the same as Contacts in your address book – they contain information about individual people who have some importance for your business – this can be: your employees, suppliers, potential customers and etc.

-- Lead – if a contact is most likely to become your customer than he is more than just a contact – he is a lead.
+- Lead – if contact is most likely to become your customer then he is more than just a contact – he is a lead.
 To these people you want to pay special attention and get as much information as you can, as it can impact their decision making in the future.

 - Campaigns – Marketing & Sales teams are like brothers and sisters – every sales action is previously supported by marketing campaigns in which you draw lead attention and “prepare” them for sales team victories.
 One of the most common examples is an email campaign.